syncfusion-content/wpf-docs/wpf/Autocomplete/Textbox-customization.md

 # Textbox customization

-Autocomplete provides the user-friendly customizing options for text box.
-This section explains how to customize the entire Autocomplete control.
+AutoComplete provides the user-friendly customizing options for text box.
+This section explains how to customize the entire AutoComplete control.

 ## Water mark